zzantozz/media-tools/README.md

    There can/should also be a file named `main` that sets global defaults for everything in the directory, like the name of the movie/tv show.
 Existing files should make it easy to see how to set things up generally.

+    - [newmoviedisk.sh](allinone/newmoviedisk.sh) and [newtvdisk.sh](allinone/newtvdisk.sh) are helper scripts for quickly
+      generating new configs.

+6. Use the [validate script](allinone/validate.sh) to validate your configs.
+It not only ensures you've configured things correctly and without typos.
+It also makes sure your outputs match expected Plex naming standards.

-6. Run the [allineone encode script](allinone/encode.sh).
+7. Run the [allinone encode script](allinone/encode.sh).
 It will start by complaining about several directories that you need to set.
 I won't explain all of them here.
 Once set up correctly, it will process all the input titles into output files based on the config data provided.

-7. Point Plex at the output files.
+8. Point Plex at the output files.

 ## Guidelines